shabin5785/Golang_notes/Go_3.md

 respond to errors.
 This sty le undeni ably demands that more attention be paid to error-handling log ic, but that is precisely the point.

+-When a function cal l returns an error, it’s the cal ler’s responsibility to check it and take appropriate action